 - What qualities do you most appreciate about this person?
 What do you see as possible for them if they lean into these qualities more fully?

 - What is your favorite memory of this person?

 If you want this type of feedback, ask for it.
-Before your next one-one-one, take a moment to consider these prompts and share a piece of appreciative feedback.
-And then, in whatever way feels comfortable for you—perhaps in the same meeting, or in a Slack thread or email request—tell people that you’re looking to better understand your strengths and the impact you have on the those around you, and would love if they could answer one of these prompts.
+Before your next one-on-one, take a moment to consider these prompts and share a piece of appreciative feedback.
+And then, in whatever way feels comfortable for you—perhaps in the same meeting, or in a Slack thread or email request—tell people that you’re looking to better understand your strengths and the impact you have on those around you, and would love if they could answer one of these prompts.
 Take the first step in creating a culture in which sharing appreciation and gratitude in the moment is as natural as showing up for daily stand-ups or checking email.